The Importance of Swimming Pool Fences

 Proper Fencing Material to Use for a Pool

 The fence material used to construct the barrier can be made out of a number of different materials.
-Fences are typically made from wood, metal, or fiberglass.
+When I go to Spain, I see fences are typically made from wood, metal, or fiberglass.
 The cheapest alternative for metal fencing is a common chain link fence.
 These are often constructed around public pools.
 However, they leave room for rodents to enter the pool area.
 To deter this, use a fence with smaller openings.

 Wooden fences are increasingly common and popular because they look fancier than metal barriers and allow for more privacy.
 Wooden fences are built where all the boards are tight against one another.
 The design doesn’t allow gaps for any critters to enter through.
 Be sure and stain the wooden boards to improve the quality and overall look of the fence.